YesWiki/yeswiki-theme-margot/README.md

 # yeswiki-theme-margot
-New default theme for YesWiki Doriphore
+New default theme for YesWiki Doryphore